-Usually a home delivery pharmacy order will get to you within 10 days.
+Usually a home delivery pharmacy order from Express Scripts Pharmacy will get to you within 10 days.
 However, sometimes your home delivery may be delayed.
 Make sure you have at least a 14-day supply of medication on hand.
 If you don't have enough, ask your doctor to give you a second prescription for a 30-day supply and fill it at a network retail pharmacy while you wait for your home delivery supply to arrive.
-If your home delivery shipment is delayed, please call Customer Service.
+If your home delivery shipment from Express Scripts Pharmacy is delayed, please call Customer Service.

-New prescriptions the pharmacy receives directly from your doctor's office

-The pharmacy will automatically fill and deliver new prescriptions it receives from healthcare providers, without checking with you first, if either:
+New prescriptions Express Scripts Pharmacy receives directly from your doctor's office The pharmacy will automatically fill and deliver new prescriptions it receives from healthcare providers, without checking with you first, if either: